alihuber/gundog/README.md

 A complete application integrating gundog can be found under http://github.com/alihuber/worker_playground.
 Any serious testing is done here.
 The RSpec tests in this repo stubbed everything away and only check for correct message passing.

 ## Roadmap
-  - More docs
   - Better logging solution
-  - Less dependency on Rails (best would be a complete separated Rails mode)
+  - Standalone version for usage outside of Rails
   - Add support for delayed messages (like delayed_job's `run_at` method)